Preparing the organisation

 - It is perfectly natural to experience some initial defensiveness when a complaint is received.

-- Take the time to consider the complaint and compose yourself before dealing with the service user.
+- Take the time to consider the complaint and compose yourself before dealing with the consumer.

 - Try to remain calm, open-minded and listen.